1st Air Fleet: As a Carrier-Based Fleet

 The First Air Fleet (Dai-ichi Kōkū Kantai) was a major component of the Combined Fleet (Rengō Kantai).
 When created on 10 April 1941, it had three kōkū sentai (air flotillas; in the case of aircraft carriers, carrier divisions): On that date, First Kōkū Sentai consisted of Akagi and Kaga and their aircraft units.
 Later that spring, a number of destroyers were added.
 On 10 April 1941, Second Kōkū Sentai comprised Sōryū, Hiryū and the 23rd Kuchikutai (Destroyer Unit).
 Fourth Kōkū Sentai consisted solely of light carrier Ryūjō and her aircraft unit, until two destroyers were added in August.
 (At its inception, First Air Fleet did not include Third Kōkū Sentai and it did not include it on 7 December 1941.
 Third Kōkū Sentai (3rd Carrier Division, see table below) was attached to First Fleet, as distinct from First Air Fleet.
-On 1 April 1942, Third Kōkū Sentai was disbanded.)
-See the table titled "Transition", below.
+On 1 April 1942, Third Kōkū Sentai was disbanded.Imperial Flattops) See the table titled "Transition", below.

 When formed on 10 April 1941, First Air Fleet was a naval battlegroup with the single most powerful concentration of carrier-based aircraft in the world at the time.
 Military historian Gordon Prange called it "a revolutionary and potentially formidable instrument of sea power."